 If you want an HR management platform that offers up tons of custom reporting features, additional plugins and extensions that take its features even further, and either want to onboard a suite of small business management apps (or happen to already use Zoho), then Zoho People might be a great option for you.

-Aside from the free option, the entry-level plan begins at just under $1 per employee a month, which makes it a viable option when compared to other platforms that charge anywhere from $5 to $8 per employee per month (and with fewer features, in some cases).
+Aside from the free option, the entry-level plan begins at $1.25 per employee a month, which makes it a viable option when compared to other platforms that charge anywhere from $5 to $8 per employee per month (and with fewer features, in some cases).
 Note that this price is for the most bare-bones package, Zoho People Essential HR, which only covers basic HRIS and leave management tasks.

 Having a slew of integrations with other workplace-related apps is a must for any HRIS system, and Zoho People is no exception.
 Thankfully, the platform integrates with a whole host of other software systems.
 At present, Zoho People works with GSuite, AdobeSign, Zapier, QuickBooks, DocuSign, and others.
 Plus, the platform works with other Zoho products, such as Mail, Books, Projects, and many others.
 Zoho provides a guide on Zoho People integrations on its site for more information.

 Users have plenty to say about Zoho People in reviews of the platform.
-Most sites give the impression that the average Zoho People review in 2019 is fairly mixed.
+Most sites give the impression that the average Zoho People review is fairly mixed.
 Some praise the company for offering an inexpensive way to manage and track employee records, while others find the platform to be underwhelming and the support staff less than helpful.
 Given that most reviews are somewhat mixed, here are some of the highlights (and lowlights) to consider before giving Zoho People a spin at your company.

-The majority of positive Zoho People reviews in 2019 focused on the platform’s customizability.
+The majority of positive Zoho People reviews focused on the platform’s customizability.
 Reviewers give the platform high marks for providing users with a vast degree of control over how they administer their own setup, which means that each company can tailor the program to their needs, rather than being forced to use Zoho People on the platform’s terms instead.

 Other reviewers also praise Zoho People for being intuitive and fairly easy to set up and use.
 Users say that the program doesn’t require a ton of time spent overcoming the learning curve, which is perfect for small business owners who are strapped for time and may not have the desire to learn a complicated platform.